wf-human-variation documentation

 3. Small variant calling with Clair3

 The workflow implements a deconstructed version of Clair3 (v1.0.4) to call germline variants.
-The appropriate model can be provided with the --basecaller_cfg option.
-To decide on the appropriate model you can check out the Dorado documentation for a list of available basecalling models.
+The workflow will select an appropriate Clair3 model by detecting the basecall model from the input data.
+If the input data does not have the required information to determine the basecall model, the workflow will require the basecall model to be provided explicitly with the --override_basecall_cfg option.
 This workflow takes advantage of the parallel nature of Nextflow, providing optimal efficiency in high-performance, distributed systems.
 The workflow will automatically call small variants (SNPs and indels), collect statistics, annotate them with SnpEff (and additionally for SNPs, ClinVar details), and create a report summarising the findings.

 If desired, the workflow can perform phasing of structural variants by using the --phased option.
-This will lead the workflow to use longphase to perform phasing of the variants, with the option to use whatshap instead by setting --use_longphase false.
-Deactivating the longphase phasing will not disable the final joint phasing with longphase, and if you want the individually phased VCFs you should provide the --output_separate_phased option.
-The phasing will also generate a GFF file with the annotation of the phase blocks, facilitating the detection of these within genome visualizers.
+This will lead the workflow to use whatshap to perform phasing of the variants, with the option to use longphase instead by setting --use_longphase true.
+The phasing will also generate a GFF file with the annotation of the phase blocks, enabling the visualisation of these blocks in genome browsers.

 4. Structural variant (SV) calling with Sniffles2

 The workflow allows for calling of SVs using long-read sequencing data with Sniffles2.
 The workflow will perform SV calling, filtering and generation of a report.
-Optionally, the workflow can also evaluate calls on HG002 against a truth set (provided the input data was aligned to HG19).
-The SV workflow takes an optional --tr_bed option to specify tandem repeats in the reference sequence --- see the sniffles documentation for more information.
+The SV workflow can accept a tandem repeat annotations BED file to improve calling in repetitive regions --- see the sniffles documentation for more information.
+The workflow will attempt to select an appropriate hg19 or hg38 TR BED but you can override the BED file used with the --tr_bed parameter.
 SVs can be phased using --phased.
 However, this will cause the workflow to run SNP analysis, as SV phasing relies on the haplotagged reads generated in this stage.

 5. Modified base calling with modkit